 What is temporary and what will be the new normal for the future of work?

-Next Steps and Planning Ahead
+Next Steps and Using Scenario Planning to Look Ahead

 Given the rapidly evolving external factors, closely monitor leading macroeconomic indicators, including trade policies that are specific to your industry.
 Track how your business is trending relative to evolving changes in timelines impacted by broader regulations.